Charged black hole and radiating solutions in entangled relativity: Introduction

-Unlike in general relativity, the action of entangled relativity cannot be defined without matter fields \cite{ludwig:2015pl,minazzoli:2018pr,arruga:2020ns,minazzoli:2020ds}---therefore satisfying the Einstein 1918 definition of Mach's principle \cite{einstein:1918an}\footnote{A translation in English of the original paper in German is available online at \href{https://einsteinpapers.press.princeton.edu/vol7-trans/49}{https://einsteinpapers.press.princeton.edu/vol7-trans/49}.}.
 Nevertheless, black hole solutions in vacuum of general relativity---such as the Schwarzschild and the Kerr metrics---play an important role in explaining many different phenomena, from the observations of the Event Horizon Telescope \cite{EHT:2019ap,psaltis:2020pl} to the detection of gravitational waves \cite{abbott:2016pl,abbott:2019px}.
 Therefore, it is important to check whether or not the usual vacuum solutions of general relativity---which are good mathematical idealization of astrophysical black holes---are also good approximations of black holes in entangled relativity.

 While vacuum solutions should not exist in entangled relativity, nothing prevents the density of matter field outside the event horizon to be arbitrarily small---notably recovering some usual astrophysical conditions.
 In what follows, we shall name such a condition a \textit{near vacuum situation}.